onaclov2000/Recipes/flatbread.md

 * 1/4 tsp salt

 ## Directions
-Put dry ingredients in mixer
+1. Put dry ingredients in mixer

-Boil water.
+2. Boil water

-Melt the shortening in the boiling water
+3. Melt the shortening in the boiling water

-Pour into dry mix.
+4. Pour into dry mix.

-Mix well
+5. Mix well

-Roll like lefsa
+Roll very thin (simliar to lefsa)

 Fry on lefsa grill at around 475 degrees